-- Consults with hiring managers and personnel liaisons, reviews applications, processes requests for personnel actions, verifies minimum qualifications and approves hires in accordance with delegated authority. - Develops personnel procedures, coordinates pre-employment services, issues personnel bulletins, generates and distributes personnel reports. - Oversees timekeeping and reporting, advising attendance coordinators and managers accordingly and processes all personnel, payroll and benefits. - Advises and serves as a resource for all labor-relations activities with employee organizations, employee representatives, job stewards and third-party reviewers and control agencies. - Administers workers' compensation, Return-to-Work Supplement Program, Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA) claims and requests in accordance with applicable laws and internal policies. - Monitors state and federal human resources policy changes, including union contracts and governor mandates.
+- Consults with hiring managers and personnel liaisons, reviews applications, processes requests for personnel actions, verifies minimum qualifications and approves hires in accordance with delegated authority. - Develops personnel procedures, coordinates pre-employment services, issues personnel bulletins, generates and distributes personnel reports. - Oversees timekeeping and reporting, advising managers accordingly and processing all personnel, payroll and benefits. - Advises and serves as a resource for all labor-relations activities with employee organizations, employee representatives, job stewards and third-party reviewers and control agencies. - Administers workers' compensation, Return-to-Work, Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA) claims and requests in accordance with applicable laws and internal policies. - Monitors state and federal human resources policy changes, including union contracts and governor mandates.
 Updates Covered California human resources policies and procedures as needed.

-- Automate and streamline human resources services provided to internal and external customers. - Provide Covered California divisions support for their various functions and responsibilities. - Continue to pursue technological advances that improve operating efficiencies. - Collaborate with each division to implement continuous improvement of organizational culture and maintain a workplace that fosters a healthy, positive and respectful work environment. - Strive to foster excellence by empowering professional development and creating innovation solutions using service, tools and technology that bridge challenges and business needs to deliver a diversified, high-performance workforce.
+- Automate and streamline human resources services provided to internal and external customers. - Continue to pursue technological advances that improve operating efficiencies. - Collaborate with each division to implement continuous improvement of organizational culture and maintain a workplace that fosters a healthy, positive and respectful work environment. - Strive to foster excellence by empowering professional development and creating innovation solutions using service, tools and technology that bridge challenges and business needs to deliver a diversified, high-performance workforce.

-- Launched the Recruitment Hub on the Covered California SharePoint site to provide a central location for hiring managers and employees to access recruitment materials, event calendars, event summaries and external job posting information. - Implemented new recruitment strategies, including successfully implementing the Covered California Careers Facebook page; participating in over 30 recruitment events; creating a pipeline of more than 1,000 job seekers and redesigning the California Health Benefit Exchange careers website to provide a more robust site for job seekers to learn about Covered California career opportunities. - Established the Executive Recruitment Unit for hard-to-recruit classifications, implementing online job advertising options to ensure adequate candidate pools. - Successfully implemented the Conflict of Interest Form 700 automated software system, streamlining the process and ensuring accurate records to track Form 700 filings. - Completed administrative procedures for the telework program and alternate workweek schedules. - Implemented the Human Resources (HR) Weekly Announcement, to be released every Friday, making all employees aware of any employment opportunities with hyperlinks for quick access to the information. - Significantly reduced the number of salary advances by implementing processes consistent with BU 1 and 4 MOUs.
-Updated all employee files to include all documents pertaining to the employee in one location. - Collaborated with the Information Technology Division to launch an off-boarding SharePoint site, creating a centralized and cross-divisional resource for the separation process.
+- Launched the Recruitment Hub on the Covered California SharePoint site to provide a central location for hiring managers and employees to access recruitment materials, event calendars, event summaries and external job posting information. - Implemented new recruitment strategies, including successfully implementing the Covered California Careers Facebook page; participating in over 30 recruitment events; creating a pipeline of more than 1,000 job seekers and redesigning the California Health Benefit Exchange careers website to provide a more robust site for job seekers to learn about Covered California career opportunities. - Successfully implemented the Conflict of Interest Form 700 automated software system, streamlining the process and ensuring accurate records to track Form 700 filings. - Completed administrative procedures for the telework program and alternate workweek schedules. - Implemented the Human Resources (HR) Weekly Announcement, to be released every Friday, making all employees aware of any employment opportunities with hyperlinks for quick access to the information. - Collaborated with the Information Technology Division to launch an off-boarding SharePoint site, creating a centralized and cross-divisional resource for the separation process.